Hunger (1974 film)

-Hunger/La Faim is a 1974 animated short film produced by the National Film Board of Canada.
+Hunger/La Faim is a 1974 Canadian animated short film produced by the National Film Board of Canada.
 It was directed by Peter Foldes and is one of the first computer animation films.
-The story, told without words, is a morality tale about greed and gluttony in contemporary society.
+The story, told without words, is based on the consequences of gluttony and greed in contemporary society, which showcases a man's progression from slim and young to grotesque and obese.